andrewpatrickdu/adversarial-yolov3-cowc/README.md

 ```
 ## Getting Started
-We used Python 3.7 to run our code and Anaconda to install the following libraries by:
+We used Python 3.7 to run our code and Anaconda to install the following libraries in the following paper:

 * conda install pytorch==1.7.1 torchvision==0.8.2 cudatoolkit==10.1 -c pytorch
 * pip install tensorboardX tensorboard